Fleny113/Hexus/README.md

 Hexus allows you to migrate your current pm2 applications saved in the `dump.pm2` file.
 You can use the `migrate-pm2` command with, optionally, the `--pm2-dump` option in case you are not using the default `$HOME/.pm2/dump.pm2` file, just remember to run `pm2 save` before you run the command.

 > [!WARNING]
 > Hexus only supports migrating from pm2 `5.3.0`, using another version might give errors.
-Migrating apps that are configured as cluster in pm2 will fail
-> and Hexus will skip them as Hexus supports `fork_mode` only.
+Migrating apps that are configured as cluster in pm2 will fail and Hexus will skip them as Hexus supports `fork_mode` only.
 >
-> Hexus also will try to avoid name conflicts by adding the `-pm2` suffix if an application is already found in the exiting configuration.
-> If with the suffix Hexus wasn't able to save the application it will skip the application.
+> Hexus uses names to discriminate on what application the operation should be took, for this reason if there are name conflicts with exiting application Hexus will try to save the application with the same name, if that fails due to an application having the same name Hexus will add the `-pm2` suffix.
+If even at that point there were conflicts with exiting application, Hexus will log out on what application it failed for you to configure it manually

 ## Roadmap

 - Add log rotation support
+- Web application with a management UI, optionally exposed with the HTTP port

 ## Limitations

 - MacOS is not supported as Hexus needs to get the child processes for an application to calculate the correct RAM and CPU usages,   and i don't have anything to test how to get them.
 - Under Windows the update command requires a about 5 seconds to wait to allow the CLI to exit and the script to replace the file to run.
 This is to bypass the file locking in Windows

 ## License